joelhawksley/identity/components/slides.md

 end
 ```

-^ And updating the template to reference it.
+^ And updating the template to reference the content accessor.

 ^ But let's see what our test says.